stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 When applications interact with a Stormpath SDK `resource` instance, they are really interacting with an intelligent data-aware proxy, not a simple object with some properties.
 Specifically, the `resource` instance is a proxy to the SDK client `DataStore` allowing resource instances to load data that might not yet be available.

-For example, using the SDK Communication Flow diagram in the <a href="#HighLevelOverview" title="high-level overview">high-level overview</a> section, assuming you have a reference to an `account` object - perhaps you have queried for it or you already have the account `href` and you want to load the `account` resource from the server:
+For example, using the SDK Communication Flow diagram in the [high-level overview](#high-level-overview) section, assuming you have a reference to an `account` object - perhaps you have queried for it or you already have the account `href` and you want to load the `account` resource from the server:

 	String href = "https://api.stormpath.com/v1/accounts/someAccountUidHere";
 	Account account = dataStore.getResource(href, Account.class);